 velocity The speed at which water flows in a given direction; specifically the rate of displacement of a fluid particle from one point to another.

-verification The formal inspection and testing of the measurement system to establish and document whether it meets the expected accuracy and performance requirements.
+verification Routine inspection and testing of the measurement system to determine and document whether it is operating normally, meeting expected accuracy and performing as required.
 (See also 'validation' and 'calibration'.)